Tabular Data

 Clinical trial data is often stored in:

-• CSV and Excel spreadsheets
+* CSV and Excel spreadsheets

-• Structured clinical databases
+* Structured clinical databases

-Our platform offers a secure and auditable system for managing and analyzing clinical trial data.
-By applying EE, we ensure encrypted storage, sharing, and model training—while maintaining trial integrity and patient confidentiality.
+By applying **EE**, we ensure encrypted storage, sharing, and model training—while maintaining trial integrity and patient confidentiality.

 EE also enables secure coordination across multi-site trials.